atakurt034/sabongshop/README.md

     2. Reviews readmore/less section
         - Maximum of 2 reviews each product

-- Added modal for on sale products with 1hour timer.
+- Added modal for on sale products with 1hour timer
         - Sale products are set automatically if products are placed on sale.